학술논문

 Abstract

-A novel cold neutron source employing chess-board or staircase assemblies of high-aspect ratio rectangular \hpara moderators is proposed.
-It is demonstrated that this design can generate neutron beams with higher intensity and brightness, up to approximately 2.5 times more than any para-hydrogen-based cold neutron source with an equal cold neutron beam cross-section made of a single moderator (flat or voluminous).
-Two limiting factors for this gain are identified: the limited volume of the high-density thermal neutron region surrounding the reactor core or spallation target, which imposes constraints on the total length of the moderator assembly, and the finite width of moderator walls.
+A novel cold neutron source (CNS) employing chessboard or staircase assemblies of high-aspect ratio rectangular (HARR) para-hydrogen (p-H2) moderators is proposed.
+It is demonstrated that this design can generate neutron beams with higher intensity and brightness, up to 2.5 times more than any p-H2 based CNS with an equal cold neutron beam cross-section made of a single moderator (flat or voluminous).
+Two limiting factors for this gain are identified: the limited volume of the high-density thermal neutron region surrounding the reactor core or spallation target imposing constraints on the total length of the moderator assembly and the finite width of moderator walls.
+Additional factors affecting gain can be revealed by dedicated Monte Carlo simulations of the moderator-reflector assembly, which can only be conducted for a particular neutron source and are beyond the scope of this general study.
 Moreover, the relatively large length of moderator assemblies makes their application for short pulse neutron sources very problematic.
-An analytic approach for calculating the brightness of para-hydrogen moderators is introduced.
-Because brightness gain originates from a near-the-surface effect resulting from the prevailing single collision process during thermal-to-cold neutron conversion, high-aspect ratio rectangular cold moderators offer a significant increase, up to a factor of 10, in cold neutron brightness.
+Analytic approach for calculating the brightness of p-H2 moderators is introduced.
+Because brightness gain originates from a near-the-surface effect resulting from the prevailing single collision process, HARR CMs offer a significant increase, up to a factor of 10, in cold neutron brightness.
 The obtained results are in excellent agreement with MCNP calculations.
-The concept of 'low-dimensionality' in moderators is explored, demonstrating that achieving a substantial increase in brightness necessitates moderators to be low-dimensional both geometrically, implying a high aspect ratio, and physically, requiring the moderator's smallest dimension to be smaller than the characteristic scale of moderator medium (about the mean free path for thermal neutrons).
-This explains why additional compression of the moderator along the longest direction, effectively giving it a tube-like shape, does not result in a significant brightness increase comparable to the flattening of moderator.
+The concept of 'low-dimensionality' (low-d) in moderators is explored: achieving a substantial increase in brightness necessitates CMs to be low-d both geometrically (HARR) and physically, requiring the moderator's smallest dimension to be smaller than the mean free path for thermal neutrons.
+This explains why additional compression of the CM along the longest direction, effectively giving it a tube-like shape, does not leads to a significant brightness increase comparable to the flattening of CM.